Start typing and press Enter to search

 Depending on the field or application, the structure, waviness and roughness contributions might be categorized as finish, haptic, texture, defects, marks, micro-wear and much more.
 Alternatively, the user may be looking to determine critical dimensions, step-height, peak-to-valley, volume or slope, or even map coating thickness and other surface characteristics.

 If the goal is to determine areal (3D) surface texture, the results can also be rigorously tied to the appropriate parameters as defined by the increasingly prevalent ISO 25178 standard.
-In industrial (surface) manufacturing, the adoption of best practices tied to widely accepted standards can make manufacturing more efficient, reproducible and traceable.
+In industrial (surface) manufacturing, the adoption of best practices tied to widely accepted standards can make manufacturing more efficient, reproducible, and traceable.

 Typical applications sectors include general scientific and materials research, automotive, aerospace, consumer electronics, medical technology, tooling and optics & optoelectronics.
 Specific applications include additive manufacturing, laser, medical implants, molding, optical components, PCB, semiconductors, toolmarks, nano-technology, micromanufacturing, optics.